UN: US buying big Ukraine grain shipment for hungry regions

 “China’s the second-largest economy in the world, and we get diddly-squat from China,” or very little, he added.

-Despite grain leaving Ukraine and hopes rising of global markets beginning to stabilize, the world’s most vulnerable people face a long, difficult recovery, the WFP chief said.
+Despite grain leaving Ukraine and hopes to rise of global markets beginning to stabilize, the world’s most vulnerable people face a long, difficult recovery, the WFP chief said.

 “Even if this drought ends, we’re talking about a global food crisis at least for another 12 months,” Beasley said.
 “But in terms of the poorest of the poor, it’s gonna take several years to come out of this.”